To Err is Human

 ~ The abdominal wind gate should be centered, not slightly to the left side of the body as shown.

 • Page 128 ~ Nûat Karsai; how this term has plagued me.
 My original understanding of it was that it referred to bodywork for the reproductive organs.
 Then I was told that this was a misunderstanding and that it actually referred to visceral organ massage in general, inclusive of all organs.
 That is the idea that made it into my book.
 My current understanding is back to reproductive organs and I have reason to believe this is correct.
 Most commonly, male reproductive organs.
 There continues to be things to clear up about this though.
 These days Nûat Karsai is being taught in western Thai massage circles rather casually.
 Due to the extremely intimate nature of the work, and the high potential for it be misused and misinterpreted, it was traditionally only taught privately to select students.
 This is why, while I have had training in Nûat Karsai I do not teach it.
-The other thing that is happening now is that people are teaching Chinese Chi Nei Tsang and calling it Nûat Karsai.
+The other thing that is happening now is that people are teaching Chi Nei Tsang, a more modern visceral manipulation modality, and calling it Nûat Karsai.
 This has led many people to believe that Chi Nei Tsang is Thai.
 I like to give credit where credit is due, and so I encourage people to be discerning and try to be clear about what it is that they do.
-Chi Nei Tsang is a wonderful modality and the Chinese deserve credit for its creation.
+It is my understanding that credit for Chi Nei Tsang goes to its creator, Mantak Chia.

 • Page 185 ~ By some magic of goblins the organ point chart that ended up in the book is an image that shows the liver and gallbladder points repeated on the left side of the body where the stomach and spleen points are supposed to be.
 This here is the correct point chart.